 The Rehoboth community in Namibia are usually classified as Coloureds, but they consider themselves distinct, though of similar origin.
-The Namibia Tourism Board gives a total Coloured population of about 80,000.
-A current Namibia source, gives the Rehoboth population as about 55,000, with no population given for the Coloureds of Namibia.
+The population of all the Coloured groups in Namibia is reported to be about 165,000.

 One source reports that the Northern Cape Coloureds (population of approximately 460,000) in the country of South Africa are a unique culture of racially mixed origin.
 This correlates with resident sources in the area.
 This group should likely be classified as a distinct segment, or perhaps even a separate people group.

 The various Coloured communities in southern Africa developed out by events of the Dutch colonization of South Africa.
 In 1652 a small company of employees of the Dutch East India Company were settled on the southern tip of Africa in order to establish a refreshment station for the Company's ships en route to the Far East.